rocketcode-dev/content/content/draft/every-tech-document/every-tech-document.md

 ### Avoiding offence

-What is "offensive" is often a topic for debate so I'm not going to repeat them here, but I want to make a few points:
+What is "offensive" is often a topic for debate and many an article has been written on this topic, so I'm not going to repeat them here, but I do want to make a few points:

 1. There's no reason to be edgy or risqué in a technical document, so there's no reason to establish the boundary between risqué and icky.
 If you're anywhere near that boundary, you might as well be over it.
 2. If it sounds racist, it is racist.
 A word sounds close to a bad word, treat it like the bad word.
 If a phrase is an obvious rewording of a naughty phrase, it is the naughty phrase implied.